 The path to the log file package (a zip file containing your log files, report, and settings file) will be inserted into the body of the email message.
-In the example, the log file path and filename is at C:\Users\john.hieb\Documents\Transend\Logfiles.zip.
+In the example, the log file path and filename is at C:\Users\john.hieb\Documents\Transend_Logfiles.zip.
 Your path will be similar.
 Using your email program, insert the log file package.
 Use the path and filename listed in your email message.

 Before contacting technical support, we recommend that you are using the current patches or service packs for your hardware, your operating system and software.
 Also, download the latest version of Transend Migrator from www.transend.com.
-Review the What's New section of the Transend web site to review the latest release information.